alleyinteractive/js-component-framework/src/v2/README.md

 ### Endpoints

-* `'js-component-framework'`: Exports all deprecated and current code.
+* `'js-component-framework'`: Exports all v2 and current code.
-* `'js-component-framework/deprecated'`: Exports only deprecate code.
+* `'js-component-framework/v2'`: Exports only v2 code.
 Useful for projects that are unable to prioritize a full upgrade.
-* `'js-component-framework/es/deprecated'`: Exports ES modules, resulting in an even smaller bundle size.
+* `'js-component-framework/es/v2'`: Exports ES modules, resulting in an even smaller bundle size.

 ### The Configuration Object